FCHXWH823/LLM4ChipDesign/README.md

 ---

-## Veritas: Deterministic Verilog Code Generation from LLM-Generated Conjunctive Normal Form
+## Veritas: Verilog Code Generation from LLM-Generated Conjunctive Normal Form
 **Motivation:**
 Veritas introduces a novel conjunctive normal form (CNF)-guided verilog synthesis methodology.
 The idea is to have an LLM generate CNF clauses, a format widely used for formal verification and synthesis validation in hardware design. veritas uses it to formally describe the desired circuit functionality.
 The generated CNF specifications are deterministically converted into Verilog, ensuring correctness by construction.